andrewbihl/bsed/README.md

 None of these is particularly intuitive, and the details of the syntax are complex even for the simplest of commands.

+- What is the difference between {} and () in the awk command?
+- What is `-i` in sed?
+What are the `s` or the `g` for?
+- Why single quotes in sed, but double quotes in Perl?
+Are these interchangeable?
+- What are those flags in Perl?

 As a point of contrast, consider the structure of SQL:

 `SELECT email FROM User WHERE country='Argentina';`